mcilloni/mcilloni.github.io/_posts/2023-10-25-install-arch-on-usb.md

 In this post, I'll show step-by-step (with examples) how to install Arch Linux on a USB drive, and how to make it bootable everywhere [^2], including virtual machines.
 I will try to cover as much corner cases as possible, but as always feel free to comment or contact me if you think something may be missing.

+With a few adaptations, this guide may also be helpful to install Arch Linux on a non-mobile drive, if you so desire.

 # Prerequisites

 - **An SSD drive in a USB enclosure**.
 In my experience, _"pre-made"_ external USB disks are designed for storage and tend to perform way worse than internal drives in an external caddy.
 Enclosures also have the extra advantage improves durability [^3], and allows you to pop the SSD in a computer if you _really_ need to.